What is Smartphone Photography?

 The good news is it only took off from there.
 The resolutions keep increasing with new releases, so do the features.
 The number of cameras packed into a single device has also gone up.
 It’s not uncommon to see Smartphones with more than 2 cameras these days.
 They can give digital cameras a run for their money because the quality is next-level, especially on flagship devices.

 But are they’re ready to knock DSLRs off their throne?
 While quality can be hard to distinguish to the untrained eye, they are still differences if we look further into the capability of both cameras.
 That said, with all the great features like Image Stabilization, autofocus, ISO control, and HDR, you can be a pro with just a Smartphone.

 Smartphones have the advantage of being more compact than the likes of DSLRs and mirrorless cameras.
 DSLRs are especially impractical to carry around, so it’s not worth the hassle unless you aim for top-notch image quality.

 Smartphones, on the other hand, are easy to store in the pocket.
 They are reliable for taking spontaneous photos.
 Precious moments can easily fleet before your eyes if booting up the camera takes too much time.
 Since Smartphone is at your fingertips all the time, no moments will ever be lost again because launching the camera app is easy.

 Ease of use is another reason why some people prefer to use Smartphones for taking pictures.
 If they want better quality, they will invest in more expensive models.
 DSLRs aren’t in the same boat because they take some knowledge to operate.

-Besides the basics controls, there are a lot of other things to familiarize, like exposure, perspective, composition, etc. Most DSLRs have a bunch of knobs and symbols, which can discourage novice users.
+Besides the basic controls, there are a lot of other things to familiarize, like exposure, perspective, composition, etc. Most DSLRs have a bunch of knobs and symbols, which can discourage novice users.
 If you’re not ready yet, a Smartphone with a superb camera setup can be an alternative.